 Like many countries, Canada has an aging population.
-While we have a duty to ensure our aging parents and grandparents have a dignified, healthy, and financially secure retirement, there is a parallel duty to ensure their children and grandchildren can thrive.
+We have a duty to ensure our parents and grandparents have a dignified, healthy, and financially secure retirement, and we have a parallel duty to ensure our children and grandchildren can thrive.
 But how have governments adapted their budgets to fulfill both responsibilities?

 Research reveals a troubling trend: Canadian governments have not committed to intergenerational justice in their budget decisions over the past four decades.
-Older generations have been prioritized, as younger Canadians fell further and further behind.
+Data show older generations have been prioritized (good), while younger Canadians keep falling further and further behind (not good).

-To ensure greater intergenerational justice in government budgets, we need our elected officials to first have access to data showing how they break down by age.
+To ensure greater intergenerational justice in government budgets, we need our elected officials to first have access to that kind of data ☝️, showing how budgets break down by age.

 On Oct.
 24. we met with more than 20 federal Members of Parliament to advance this campaign, and things are looking good!
 Help us push this over the top by signing and sharing today!